Let’s Figure Out What Works

 • continuous line drawing of paint supplies in brand colors

-Art therapy combines counseling with self-expression through various art techniques, helping clients of all ages to improve their overall functioning, social skills, and sense of self.
-It’s often used with young children, teenagers, and other clients who feel more comfortable with non-verbal approaches to therapy and is provided by a credentialed art therapist who is trained to notice what is present and not present in the client’s artwork.
+Art Therapy combines counseling with creative expression to address a range of mental health concerns, helping clients of all ages.
+It can boost self-esteem and awareness, improve cognitive functioning, and develop emotional regulation and social skills.
+It’s used with young children, teenagers, and adults who may feel more comfortable with non-verbal approaches to therapy.
+Our art therapists are credentialed and experienced, and trained to notice what is present and not present in a client’s work.
 For more information, watch this video from the Art Therapy Institute Credentials Board.

 • continuous line drawing of human brain in brand colors